Effective Date: March 3, 2026

 CivAll provides technical support as described in the SLA (Section 10).
 Support hours, channels, and emergency support availability are defined in the SLA.

 The Platform relies on third-party service providers for certain functionality, including cloud hosting, message delivery, payment processing, and AI capabilities.
 CivAll exercises reasonable care in selecting and monitoring its third-party providers but does not control their operations.
 Failures or outages of third-party services are addressed under the SLA exclusions and the force majeure provisions in Section 18.3.
+Integrations with Third-Party Platforms are further governed by Section 2.8.

 CivAll may update and improve the Platform from time to time.
-CivAll will not materially reduce the core functionality of Products to which Customer has an active Subscription without providing at least sixty (60) days’ advance written notice.
+CivAll will not materially reduce the core functionality of Products to which Customer has an active Subscription without providing at least sixty (60) days' advance written notice.
+This Section 2.7 does not apply to the modification, suspension, or discontinuation of Integrations or features that depend on a Third-Party Platform, which are governed exclusively by Section 2.8.

 3.1.
 Registration.
 Customer must register for an account to use the Platform.
 Customer agrees to provide accurate, current, and complete registration information and to keep this information updated.